MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 Both for automatically detected fields as well as fields that you manually draw, you have the option to rename so it easier to reference them.

+> [!NOTE]
+> Only fields can be renamed.
+Tables cannot be renamed as of today.

 ### Confirming fields

 If you have drawn new fields, or resized automatically detected fields, you will be presented with all the documents that you have uploaded.
 In this step you will need to draw the fields that are marked as pending on the right panel.
 By doing this you are teaching your AI Builder model to recognize these fields in documents of this type.